 The slender width of your cummerbund overlaps the waistband, obscuring the belt for the most part.
 Thus, the belt remains understated – a textured matte black leather strap with a silver rectangular buckle.

 Allow the bow tie, cufflinks, and other black tie accents to occupy the spotlight.
-Your belt plays a subtle supporting role, keeping pants aligned and waist seam smooth.
+Your leather belts for men play a subtle supporting role, keeping pants aligned and waist seam smooth.

 Pashalis Laoutaris